Anthonypaige/investnurenergy/src/content/post/ecobee-smart-thermostats-buying-guide.md

 #### **Additional Features Over Ecobee3 Lite**

-1.  **Larger Touchscreen**: A 50% larger display provides an intuitive user interface.
+1.**Larger Touchscreen**: A 50% larger display provides an intuitive user interface.

-2.  **Dual-Band Wi-Fi**: Offers more reliable connectivity.
+2.**Dual-Band Wi-Fi**: Offers more reliable connectivity.

-3.  **Radar-Based Occupancy Sensor**: Enhances geofencing capabilities.
+3.**Radar-Based Occupancy Sensor**: Enhances geofencing capabilities.

-4.  **Security Hub Compatibility**: Allows the addition of window and door sensors with a monthly security service subscription.
+4.**Security Hub Compatibility**: Allows the addition of window and door sensors with a monthly security service subscription.

-5.  **Pause When Open**: If a door or window is left open for 5 minutes, Ecobee will send you an alert and automatically pause your heating or cooling to prevent energy waste.
+5.**Pause When Open**: If a door or window is left open for 5 minutes, Ecobee will send you an alert and automatically pause your heating or cooling to prevent energy waste.

 ### **Ecobee Smart Thermostat Premium: The Ultimate Choice**

-Retailing at $249, the [Ecobee Premium](shopping/affiliate-marketplace) is Ecobee's flagship model.
+Retailing at $249, the [Ecobee Premium](https://amzn.to/3ueei87) is Ecobee's flagship model.
 It encompasses all the features of the Enhanced model, along with a host of additional capabilities.

 #### **Additional Features Over Enhanced Model**

-1.  **Integrated Indoor Air Quality Monitor**: Monitors air quality inside your home.
+1.**Integrated Indoor Air Quality Monitor**: Monitors air quality inside your home.

-2.  **Smoke Alarm Detection**: Adds an extra layer of safety.
+2.**Smoke Alarm Detection**: Adds an extra layer of safety.

-3.  **Spotify & Bluetooth Streaming**: Transform your thermostat into a music player.
+3.**Spotify & Bluetooth Streaming**: Transform your thermostat into a music player.

-4.  **Built-in Siri/Alexa**: Facilitates hands-free calling and intercom functionality.
+4.**Built-in Siri/Alexa**: Facilitates hands-free calling and intercom functionality.

-5.  **Included Smart Sensor**: Primarily used for occupancy detection.
+5.**Included Smart Sensor**: Primarily used for occupancy detection.

 #### **Conclusion**